-A dispatch from Manchester, Ohio, to the Cincinnati Enquirer, sets forth the following, from which each one can draw his own.
+A dispatch from Manchester, Ohio, to the Cincinnati-Enquirer, sets forth the following, from which each one can draw his own

 We have one of the most extraordinary cases here.
-Whether it be a miracle or not, we will have it for the reader to decide.
+Whether it be a miracle or not, we will leave it for the reader to decide.
 The person is Mrs. Clay Cooley, a most estimable and devoted wife and Christian woman.
-She has been afflicted with spinal, disease for ten years, mable to turn herself in her bed, and could not stand slone without her braces.
-On the night of the lith she prayed all night, and next morning has said to her husband: 'I am cared!
-I amound 'I am so hangry.'
-Mr. Cooley said: "I will get up and 'I am so hangry."
-Mr. Cooley said: "I will get up and get breakfast; you have not rested any; lay down and I will heis; your breakfast."
+She has been afflicted with spinal disease for ten years, unable to turn herself in her bed, and could not stand alone without her braces.
+On the night of the 18th she prayed all night, and next morning she said to her has bead?
+I am cured!
+I am cured!" and "I am so hungy."
+Mr. Cooley said: "I will get up and get breakfast; you have not rested any; lay down and I will bring your breakfast."
 After the meal was ready, he came in and amounced it.
-Her she said: "I will get up med go to it."
-Her husband get her hences for her, but she said: "I don't want them, I can walk, "and at once rose up, when she turned deathly sisk.
-His hid back and offered up a fervent purper that she might get up and walk.
-After the purper she raised up, get opt of but and drawed her, she taking them the could now wilk at well as large.
-After breakfasts she said, "I state he will as large.
-After breakfasts she said, "I state he my neighbour she ready as the property and out she want walked and heavy.
-After breakfasts she said, "I state he my neighbour she can be seen and walk at the property and out she want walked and housing into their houses.
-She is still walking the still, and to all stopped she she as well as suppose. conclusions:-
+She said: "I will get up and go to it."
+Her husband got her braces for her, but she said: "I don't want them.
+I can walk." and at once rose up, when she turned deathly sick.
+She laid back and offered up a fervent prayer that she might get up and walk.
+After the prayer she raised up, got out of bed and dressed herself.
+Her little family, astomished, gathered around her, she telling them she could now walk as well as they.
+After breakfast she said, "I mist let my neighbors.
+She is still walking to-day, and to all appearances as well as anybody sould be.